openstack/glance/doc/source/glanceapi.rst

 That's only partially true (or completely false, depending upon how strict you are about these things).
 Conceptually, the OpenStack Images API is an independent definition of a REST API.
-In practice, however, the only way further to develop the Images API is to work with the Glance community to define the new functionality and provide its reference implementation.
+In practice, however, the only way to participate in the evolution of the Images API is to work with the Glance community to define the new functionality and provide its reference implementation.
 Further, Glance falls under the "designated sections" provision of the OpenStack DefCore Guidelines, which basically means that in order to qualify as "OpenStack", a cloud exposing an OpenStack Images API must include the Glance Images API implementation code.
 Thus, although conceptually independent, the OpenStack Images APIs are intimately associated with Glance.

 **References**